MED3000 is a topical gel applied directly to the head (glans) of the penis for the treatment of male erectile dysfunction ("ED").

 Safety and tolerability data were also highly positive, with no serious adverse events recorded in any patient, or their female partners.

-FM71 is a multi-centre, randomised, open-label, home use, parallel group, clinical investigation of topically-applied MED3000 gel compared to a well-known US prescription oral medication for the treatment of ED in 96 subjects over a 24-week period.
-The trial design and clinical endpoints were agreed with the FDA as a confirmatory clinical trial for the US regulatory dossier for MED3000.
+FM71 was a multi-centre, randomised, open-label, home use, parallel group, clinical investigation of topically-applied MED3000 gel compared to a well-known US prescription oral medication for the treatment of ED in 96 subjects over a 24-week period.
+The trial design and clinical endpoints were agreed with the FDA as a confirmatory clinical trial for the US regulatory dossier which led to the FDA approval of MED3000.

-FM71 investigated the efficacy and safety of MED3000 gel in male subjects clinically diagnosed with a mix of mild, moderate and severe ED against baseline (pre-treatment).
+FM71 investigated the efficacy and safety of MED3000 gel in male subjects clinically diagnosed with mild, moderate or severe ED against baseline (pre-treatment).
 Subjects were recruited from the United States (African Americans), Poland, Georgia and Bulgaria and included men who had organic and psychological ED or a combination of both.

 Subjects enrolled into the FM71 study for the initial four weeks had to attempt intercourse on at least four occasions in order to establish the severity of their ED known as the ‘baseline’, after which MED3000 was used as per trial protocol for 24 weeks.